GrahamCampbell/Laravel-Manager/README.md

 Once Laravel Manager is installed, you can extend or implement the classes in this package to speed up writing Laravel packages further.
 There are no service providers to register.

-#### Looking for a laravel 4 compatable version?

-Checkout the [1.0 branch](https://github.com/GrahamCampbell/Laravel-Manager/tree/1.0), installable by requiring `"graham-campbell/manager": "~1.0"`.

 ## Configuration